Nanjemoy Formation: Definition

 The Nanjemoy Formation was defined by Clark and Martin in 1901, as part of the mapping by the Maryland Geological Survey.
 The Nanjemoy Formation was divided into two members, the lower or Potapaco, and the upper or Woodstock.
-The main lithologic distinction is that the lower part of the Nanjemoy is much clayey than the upper part.
+The main lithologic distinction is that the lower part of the Nanjemoy is much more clayey than the upper part.
 In the subsurface, the distinction between the members is less evident than in outcrops, especially in Maryland, so the formation has been left undivided.

 In the outcrops along the Potomac River near Popes Creek, the contact between the Woodstock and Potapaco at about 10 ft above the water level.

 Extent

 The Nanjemoy Formation, represented as Tn on the geologic map of the Washington West 30' × 60' Quadrangle, Maryland, Virginia, and Washington D.C., restricted to the southeastern side of the Potomac Basin represented in the quadrangle.
 Scott (2005) in his thesis included a map showing the thin bands of outcrops of both the underlying Marlboro Clay and the Nanjemoy Formation, restricted to the many creeks feeding the Chesapeake Bay.

 The Nanjemoy Formation (Eocene), the Marlboro Clay (Paleocene), and the Aquia Formation (Paleocene) are present in the westernmost part of the Potomac channel.

 The outcrop area of the formation is designated Nanjemoy Wildlife Management Area.